One Drink Ago

 "One Drink Ago" is a song written by Jessi Alexander, Rodney Clawson, and Ross Copperman, and recorded as a duet between Canadian country artists Dallas Smith and Terri Clark.
 It was released to Canadian country radio through 604 Records on March 28, 2018 and was released to digital retailers on March 30, 2018.
 "One Drink Ago" was intended as the lead single for Clark's forthcoming eleventh studio album, but was left off the track listing when Raising the Bar was released.
 The song has become Smith's record-extending eighteenth consecutive top ten country hit.

 Content

 "One Drink Ago" describes a night out on the town and how alcohol can draw people together.
 The song is a duet which blends Smith's rock-oriented vocal with Clark's more traditional country style.

 Commercial performance

 "One Drink Ago" debuted at number 36 on the Billboard Canada Country chart dated April 14, 2018.
-The song entered the top ten, at number 9, on the chart dated June 9, 2018; this earned Clark her fourteenth top ten country hit in Canada and Smith his record-extending eighteenth consecutive top ten hit.
+The song entered the top ten, at number 9, on the chart dated June 9, 2018; this earned Clark her fourteenth top ten country hit in Canada (her first since 2011), and Smith his record-extending eighteenth consecutive top ten hit.
 It has since reached a peak position of 3 on the chart dated June 30, 2018.